e-ucm/java-tracker/README.md

 ## Detailed Feature List
 1. Different storage types:
 	1. `net`: sends data to a trace-server, such as the [rage-analytics Backend](https://github.com/e-ucm/rage-analytics-backend).
 If set, a hostname should be specified via the `host` property.
 	2. `local`, to store them locally for later retrieval.
-Un-sent traces are always persisted locally before being sent through the net, to support intermittent internet access.
+Unsent traces are always persisted locally before being sent through the net, to support intermittent internet access.
 1. Different trace formats:
 	1. `csv`: allow processing in MS Excel or other spreadsheets.
 Also supported by many analytics environments.
-	2. `json`: especially intended for programmatic analysis, for instance using python or java/javascript or
+	2. `json`: especially intended for programmatic analysis, for instance using python, java or javascript.
 	3. `xapi`: an upcoming standard for student activity.
 Note that, if the tracker's storage type is `net` it is required to use the `xapi` trace format since the [rage-analytics Backend](https://github.com/e-ucm/rage-analytics-backend) expects xAPI Statements.
 The [xAPI tracking model](https://github.com/e-ucm/xapi-seriousgames) that the backend expects is composed of [Completables](https://github.com/e-ucm/xapi-seriousgames/blob/master/README.md#1341-completable), [Reachables](https://github.com/e-ucm/xapi-seriousgames/blob/master/README.md#1341-reachable), [Variables](https://github.com/e-ucm/xapi-seriousgames/blob/master/README.md#1342-variables) and [Alternatives](https://github.com/e-ucm/xapi-seriousgames/blob/master/README.md#1343-alternatives).